 Bachelor of Science, Major in Integrated Studies: Land and Urban Property Development Concentration

-The BS in Integrated Studies: Land and Urban Property Development Concentration combines Construction Management, Geo-Spatial Science, and Real Estate minors to provide graduates with technical and analytical skills in these complementing fields that allow for better decision-making in site selections, environmental impact assessments, urban planning, as well as the ability to understand market trends, property valuation, and development processes.
-Graduates will have insights when communicating with stakeholders across different disciplines, including engineers, architects, planners, and real estate professionals, preparing them for various careers, such as project and facilities manager, real estate developer, GIS specialist, construction/urban planner, and sustainability consultant.
+The BS in Integrated Studies: Land and Urban Property Development Concentration combines Construction Management, Geo-Spatial Science, and Real Estate minors to provide graduates with technical and analytical skills in these complementary fields that allow for better decision-making in site selections, environmental impact assessments, urban planning, as well as the ability to understand market trends, property valuation, and development processes.
+Graduates will gain insights when communicating with stakeholders across different disciplines, including engineers, architects, planners, and real estate professionals.
+This combination prepares students for various careers, such as project and facilities manager, real estate developer, GIS specialist, construction/urban planner, and sustainability consultant.

 Bachelor of Science, Major in Integrated Studies: Land and Urban Property Development Concentration